 - Bi-weekly calls concerning the status of your case.

 - All of your calls will be returned within 24 hours.

 - A clear fee structure based on an hourly or flat fee model.

 - A high level of competency from our Attorneys.

 - Ongoing training for all of our legal staff on the most recent laws and statutes surrounding your case.

 - Meetings arranged in the Avondale area for your convenience.

-Call (602) 889-6273 to schedule your first free consultation meeting with an Enholm Law, PLLC Avondale criminal attorney today.
+Call (602) 889-6273 to schedule your first consultation meeting with an Enholm Law, PLLC Avondale criminal attorney today.